 The main advantage this club has over other putters is that it’s perfectly balanced and features a clever way of ensuring your putt line from the ball to the hole is dead center.

 Well, after you have lined up your putt you stand up the putter behind the ball, take a few steps back and reevaluate the line.

 But is this allowed in golf?

-Yes, the club has been passed by the PGA and is perfectly acceptable to use on the golf course.
+Yes, the club has been passed by the PGA and is acceptable to use on the golf course.

-It creates extra confidence on the green because the S7K gives you have a “putting insurance policy” by allowing you to pause a few seconds and look through the line of the putter and the golf hole.
+It creates extra confidence on the green because the S7K gives you a “putting insurance policy” by allowing you to pause a few seconds and look through the line of the putter and the golf hole.

 Check out the video below, where USGolfTV’s Troy Klongerbo gives the product a thorough review and testing.